zhanghongce/inv-syn-examples/inv-check/readme.md

   4. -ind-bv: property itself is inductive, state encoded as individual bitvectors

 For Z3:  1 and 2 work, 3 and 4 failed (out-of-memory)
-I'm not sure which encoding will work best for freqhorn.
+I'm not sure which encoding will work best for freqhorn, and whether 1 takes longer than 3.
+The best case is that the guessed properties are inductive but this is not guaranteed.